liweinan/liweinan.github.io/_posts/2017-03-30-an-analysis-on-resteasy-security-modules-and-comparing-its-features-with-keycloak.md

 - The development of `keystone` support should be moved to Keycloak side.
 - Who is using `login-module-authenticator`?
 I guess it should be removed from RESTEasy.
 We need to know what project is using it.

-Above are just some personal comments and decisions from RESTEasy community.
+Above are just some personal comments and they are not the decisions from RESTEasy community.

 ### _References_